minezzig/frontend-mentor/url-shortening-api/README.md

 ### What I learned

 Another project complete!
 This was a great project to continue working on my responsive skills and use of Tailwind.
 Something that this project taught me was how to use max-width.
-In the past, I had always given each section padding.  but this would skew the entire page and stretch it out to an absured amount on large screens.
+In the past, I had always given each section padding.  but this would skew the entire page and stretch it out to an absurd amount on large screens.
 With this project, I gave sections a max-width and used margin auto instad.
 This allows the page to have margins but stop growing at a certain point on the largest screens.

-I'm really enjoying tailwind, but I'm learning that it can be quite cumberson, repetitive, and messy.
+I'm really enjoying tailwind, but I'm learning that it can be quite cumbersome, repetitive, and messy.
 I am now aware that I can preset some elements and still use classes for elements: it's not an either or, but a combination of tailwind and css classes.

 The clipboard and sessionStorage (as opposed to localStorage) were new for me in this project.
 Rather easy to implement, but very effective!

 ### Continued development

 I don't think there is too much to be added to this specific page.
 But I would like to continue learning about max-width and margin-auto.
 In the past, I've also only developed for mobile and desktop.
-I would like to focus more on having a variety of screen sizes and making small tweeks as screen size grows.
+I would like to focus more on having a variety of screen sizes and making small tweaks as screen size grows.

 I would like to add sessionStorage into my Flag Frenzy game so users can see their previous scores, urging them to try their best to break there personal records.